Combo: Co-speech holistic 3D human motion generation and efficient customizable adaptation in harmony: Experiments

 \textbf{Analysis on Loss Functions (Tab.~\ref{tab:abla}(a) Loss part).} The two auxiliary losses for face and body branches are critical to distilling their respective features and aiding in the joint learning of holistic motion.
 To verify their effectiveness, we present the quantitative results in the Loss part.
 It is obvious that the absence of auxiliary loss (row w/o. $\lambda_F,\lambda_B$) leads to a significant decrease in most metrics except for BC and DIV.
 These two are unreliable when there is a noticeable jitter in the motion.
 This observation can also be discerned in the fourth row in Fig.~\ref{fig:abla}, \ie, exhibiting unreasonable poses and meaningless movements.
 Furthermore, we explore the optimal hyperparameters for these losses and find that the optimal set is $\lambda_F = \lambda_B = 0.5$.

 \textbf{Analysis on Bi-Flow (Tab.~\ref{tab:abla}(a) Bi-Flow part).} The Bi-Flow design is utilized during the divide phase for the face and body to provide global dynamic cues that enhance their respective performances.
 As shown in the Bi-Flow part, we examine the impact of hyperparameters regarding Bi-Flow, including its position (first 3 rows in this part) and number (the remaining).
 Concretely, when we apply this module at the shallow layer $l=1$ and the deep layer $l=6$, the performance does not match that at the intermediate layer $l=3$.
-From row $\lambda_F = \lambda_B = 0.5$ of the Loss part and $l=3$ of the Bi-Flow part, we observe that models incorporating this bidirectional interaction enhance the performance of both the face and body, particularly the face, which shows particularly significant improvement in all metrics.
-This is consistent with the operation in EMAGE that uses a unidirectional data flow from body to face, yet we find that the reverse flow can also help learning of the body.
-Besides, this interacted layer also promotes the coordination of the holistic motion, reflecting on the FMD metric.
+From row $\lambda_F = \lambda_B = 0.5$ of the Loss part and $l=3$ (including two unidirectional variants body-to-face Uni-BF and face-to-body Uni-FB) of the Bi-Flow part, we observe that the unidirectional variants shows enhancement on the target component and overall improvement, while incorporating bidirectional interaction achieves more comprehensive gains.
+This demonstrates that a bidirectional connection is superior, creating a synergistic effect where the body provides global context to the face (shown in EMAGE) and the face provides fine-grained cues back to the body (shown in DiffSHEG), leading to mutual reinforcement for holistic harmony.
 We also provide a qualitative comparison in Fig.~\ref{fig:abla} to support the above conclusion.
 Furthermore, building on the foundation of $l=3$, we increase the number of Bi-Flow layers.
 As indicated in rows $l=3,4$ and $l=2,3,4$, it is observed that while the metrics do not see a significant improvement, the number of trainable parameters increases substantially, \ie, each this layer causing about 5\% parameters.
 Consequently, we determine that placing a single Bi-Flow module at the third layer provides a better balance between tunable parameters and overall performance.